Classic Inca Trail to Machu Picchu

 DAY 4: WIÑAY HUAYNA – INTIPUNKU – MACHUPICCHU.

 This day we will start very early with a walk of one hour and thirty minutes to the Sun Gate (Inti Punku), where we will appreciate the sunrise and our first view of Machu Picchu and then we will begin our two-hour guided tour.
 The tour will take us throughout the Inca City, visiting the main sites, such as enclosures, plazas, sacred fountains, temples, the agricultural and urban sectors.
 Afterwards, you will have free time to explore Machu Picchu and take more pictures for the memory, we will take the bus to the town of Aguas Calientes, here the last lunch.
-Later we will return by train to the city of Cusco.
+Later we will return by train to Cusco City.

 LETS EXPLORE INCA TRAIL